CBL2C/Notes/03_JS/11_Scope_Hoisting.md

     }
     garden();                            // "lily"
 ```

-Example 2:
-- A function will always use the scope closest to it first
-- Variable scope works inside ---> to out, but not outside to in
+A function will always use the scope closest to it first.
+Variable scope works inside ---> to out, but not outside to in
 ```js
     function garden() {
         let flower = "lily"